PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 a) Industrial Data Ontology ISO 23726-3 (IDO) - this [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229) is shown at the core of the diagram.

 b) ISO 23726 managed artefacts from the ISO 23726 series.
 These shared artefacts are shown as the grey circle around IDO.
 They are assured by ISO processes and available through ISO.
-They are governed by the ISO-recognised [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248) for ISO 23726.
+They are governed by the ISO-recognised [maintenance agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248) for ISO 23726.

 c) External group managed artefacts that meet the principles set out in this Standard.
 These are shown in the white circle.
 External groups include, for example, other standards bodies and industry organisations.
-Within each external group there is a body (called the ISO-external [Maintenance Agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248)) responsible for the assurance and maintenance of the artefacts.
+These artefacts shall be managed and maintained with quality control processes equivalent to those of the ISO-recognized maintenance agency.

 d) Shared OBI series managed artefacts (OBI artefacts and external group managed artefacts).
 These sit within the black dashed line in Figure 2.
 The creation and maintenance of these shared artefacts enables efficient construction of ontologies.
 Examples of common shared artefacts include [reference ontology (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914), and [reference data libraries (3.3.5)](#90902_id-94d8adaf-b5ac-475d-fa03-878c2eb37fdf).